-Actually our intention is to achieve a huge capital investment through crowd-funding and other sources.
+Our intention is to achieve a huge capital investment through crowd-funding and other sources.
 We want to collect more than 3 million euro to build mushroom greenhouses on Austrian and Hungarian soil.
-With a strong physical infrastructure we should be able to supply the European markets with a 100% ecological mushroom.
+With a strong physical infrastructure we should be able to supply the European markets with 100% ecological mushrooms.
 We are also thinking about special grow chambers, with biosecurity control systems, in order to grow medicinal mushrooms in an unpolluted and very controlled environment.
-The pharmaceutical industry requires a high standard on this sense; the mushrooms should be pure, without toxic traces or cross-contamination with other microorganisms.
+The pharmaceutical industry requires a high standard in this sense; the mushrooms should be pure, without toxic traces or cross-contamination with other microorganisms.

 Mushrooms for the pharma industry?

 Yes, since the very beginning our network of mushroom growers provides us dried mushrooms for the elaboration of capsules or even for the extraction of valuable enzymes.
 Therefore, we have established cooperation partnerships with the Austrian pharmaceutical industry and even with the faculties of microbiology, pharmacology and botany of the Leopold-Franzens University of Innsbruck and the University of Vienna.
 On the other hand, we joined efforts with the Austrian Drug Screening Institute and the Center of Excellence in Medicine and IT of Austria, between others.
 This organizations are already studying the medicinal capacities of our mushrooms while they help us to develop new cultivation and extraction methods, what also impulses the creation of new products.

 What impulses you to do such a huge investment?